iCliniq Logo

 Kaleidoscopes can be due to various factors, such as stress and other medical conditions, such as migraines and retinal issues.
 Due to stress, an individual may have a change in blood pressure and blood flow.
 This may affect the vision temporarily.
 If an individual is experiencing visual disturbances, there is a need to consult a healthcare professional.

 An optical kaleidoscope is a tool used to see beautiful images.
 The shape of the device is a tube or cylindrical shape.
-The mirror is on the top through which the beautiful objects can be seen.
+The mirror is on top, and the beautiful objects can be seen.
 When the device is roasted, it creates a mesmerizing design.
 It is used as a toy and tool for relaxation and stress relief.

 Zigzag lines in vision are a symptom related to several medical conditions, which are as follows: